JaneliaSciComp/pydantic-ome-ngff/docs/index.md

 """
 ```

-## Creating multiscale metadata
+## Creating a multiscale group

 `pydantic-ome-ngff` provides simple way to create multiscale metadata from a collection of arrays accompanied by spatial metadata.

+The basic workflow is as follows:

+ 1. Use in-memory numpy or dask arrays and spatial metadata to instantiate a model of the OME-NGFF multiscale Zarr group we want to create.
+This model contains attributes and models of Zarr arrays, but no array data (which keeps the model lightweight).
+ 2. Serialize the model to a storage backend, which will create the Zarr groups and arrays defined by the model, along with their metadata.
+3. Write array data to the newly created Zarr arrays, using a method that suits your application.

 ```python
 from pydantic_ome_ngff.v04.multiscale import Group